 See the recipe card below for quantities and full instructions.

-How to Make a Vegan Banh Mi
+How to Make Vegan Banh Mi

-Making the components for a banh mi sandwich breaks down into 4 simple steps.
+Making the components for a bánh mì sandwich breaks down into 4 simple steps.

 - Pickle the veggies.

 Wash and cut the vegetables.
-Place in a bowl and add about ⅓ cup rice vinegar.
+Place in a bowl and add about â…“ cup rice vinegar and a generous pinch of salt.
 Set aside. - Marinate the tempeh.

 Slice the tempeh and place in a shallow dish.
 Whisk together the marinade and pour over the tempeh.
 Set aside for 15 minutes, stirring halfway through to make sure all pieces are covered and soaking up the flavors.